numenta/nupic-legacy/news/_posts/2013-07-09-predicting-movement-with-ir-sensors.md

 One key thing that jumped out at me, is the different types of data we were able to feed to NuPIC models, and achieve high value results.
 With the only real project-specific work being contained in model parameters!

-Everything from midi file data to record classification strings, and NuPIC munched on them all.
-All one needs is an encoder to handle the record types, and you can go far with the encoders provided by the OPF.
+Everything from MIDI file data to record classification strings, and NuPIC munched on them all.
+All one needs is an encoder to handle the data types, and you can go far with the encoders provided by the OPF.

 ### Concluding Thoughts, and What I'm Up To